List of Gate characters: The Empire

 First Prince of the Empire, Piña's eldest half-brother, and the main antagonist of the series.
 Mentally unstable, arrogant and vain, yet cunning enough to play the role of a foolish upstart (for his father to believe that he could be easily used as a proxy once he retires), Zorzal is a sadist who enjoys committing rape, murder and genocide, and owns a number of sex slaves.
 After Itami frees his Japanese prisoner Noriko from his clutches, Zorzal swears revenge, installs himself as the new Emperor, and attempts to wage a new war against Japan, heedless of the JSDF's technological superiority.
-In the end, after a reckless all-out attack on Piña before the gates of Italica, he loses all and is killed by Tyuule, although he succeeds in taking her with him.
+In the end, after a reckless all-out attack on Piña before the gates of Italica, he loses all and is killed by Tyūle, although he succeeds in taking her with him.